…All students to undergo screening before gaining entrance to schools

 He said the government has made use of facemasks mandatory not only in schools but in the state as a whole noting that it will soon commence enforcement.

-He called on the Frontline workers, principals, and teachers on the need to judiciously put to use the materials to curb the spread of the disease among the students.
+He called on the Frontline workers, principals and teachers on the need to judiciously put to use the materials to curb the spread of the disease among the students.

-Gawuna also pledged to seek the approval of the Governor to ensure the inclusion of the teaching and non-teaching staffs of the private schools in the distribution of palliative in the state.
+Gawuna also pledged to seek the approval of the Governor to ensure inclusion of the teaching and non-teaching staffs of the private schools in the distribution of palliative in the state.

-Similarly, the Commissioner of Health, Dr. Ibrahim Tsanyawa said all students would be subjected to screening and handwashing hence the need for the provision of the materials to ensure that nothing is taking for granted.
+Similarly, the Commissioner of Health, Dr. Ibrahim Tsanyawa said all students would be subjected to screening and hand washing hence the need for the provision of the materials to ensure that nothing is taking for granted.

 His counterpart, the Commissioner of Environment, Kabir Getso said as at now the ministry has fumigated and disinfected over 100 schools.

-Earlier, the Commissioner of Education, Muhammad Sanusi Kiru said Kano State was the only state in the federation that took the responsibilities of distributing the items to the schools which have met the request of the Presidential Task Force, PTF.
+Earlier, the Commissioner of Education, Muhammad Sanusi Kiru said Kano State was the only state in the federation that took the responsibilities of distributing the items to the schools which has met the request of the Presidential Task Force, PTF.

 Meanwhile, representative of the proprietors of private schools Association, Hajia Maryam Magaji commended the effort of the government while noting that they were charged no single dime as the exercise was carried out free of charge.